mvolkmann/blog/src/smalltalk.md

 #### Searching Code

 There is no provided way to search for code that contains a given string.
-However, Mariano Montone implemented two solutions.
+However, Mariano Montone implemented a "Search Browser" that provides this.

-The first solution was shared with me via email of a change set file named `SearchSourceMenus-MarianoMontone.cs.st`.
-If you can find a way to obtain this file, open a "File List" window, locate the file, and click the "install" button.
-This adds the menu item "search source..." to the context menu that appears when you right-click in the top second pane of a System Browser.
-To search all the code in a class, select the class name, right-click, and select "search source...".
-Enter search text in the popup that appears.
-A "Matched of" window will open that lists all the methods whose code contains the search text.
-Click one to see its implemenation in the bottom pane.

-To install the second solution, clone the repository
+To install it, clone the repository
 <a href="https://github.com/Cuis-Smalltalk/Cuis-Smalltalk-Tools"
 target="_blank">Cuis-Smalltalk-Tools</a>,
 open a Workspace, enter `Feature require: 'SearchBrowser'`, and "Do it".
-This adds the World menu item "Open...Search Browser" which opens a Search Browser.
+This adds the World menu item "Open...Search Browser".
+It also adds menu items to the menu that appears in a System Browser when you right-click a class name in the top second pane.
+The new menu items are "search in class...",
+"search in class hierarchy...", and "search in class protocol...".
+These all open a Search Browser with a different search scope.

 Enter search text in the input to the right of the "Search" button at the bottom.